Top 10 Factors That Affect Gold Prices in Australia

 · Gold ETF and Institutional Investors

 The popularity of gold-backed ETFs allows investors to trade gold without holding it physically.
-Increased investments in these funds will raise the prices of gold.
+Increased investments in these funds will raise the price of gold.
 Institutional investors are also responsible for market movements because of their purchases in bulk.

 · Market Psychology